christopher-ward/SCIP-Accessibility/index.md

 3. I usually start in Chrome and then go to Firefox to utilize the Firefox Inspector's Accessibility checker to get another view from a different browser.
 The interface for the accessibility checker is also very helpful in Firefox.
 The Accessibility Properties of the Firefox Inspector tool shows the structure of the webpage through its semantic roles and how they relate.
 It also can check the font contrasts, keyboard navigability, and text label clarity of a webpage.
 It also can simulate various forms of color blindness and how users with those types of vision may see the content of the page.
 There are multiple built in tools in the browser to get an initial understanding of how accessible your pages are to other users.

 4. I will also use the [WebAIM Color Contrast Checker](https://webaim.org/resources/contrastchecker/){:target="_blank" rel="noopener"} to help find more accessible matches for background and foreground when the need arises.
-However, on the fly, the browser devtools color picker tool will usually provide a helpful WCAG score for the background / foreground color combination.
+However, on the fly, the browser devtools color picker tool will usually provide a helpful [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/WAI/standards-guidelines/wcag/){:target="_blank" rel="noopener"} score for the background / foreground color combination.
 As I describe later, this tool is also integrated into the WAVE Web Accessibility Evaluation Tool suite.

 5. The [WAVE WebAIM Accessibility Evaluation Tool](https://wave.webaim.org/){:target="_blank" rel="noopener"} provides a further detailed picture of your page's underlying structure and the impacts on accessibility.
 WAVE provides increased clarity to each of the highlighted potential points of improvement to the webpage it is analyzing.
 It is great for seeing all of the accessibility opportunities visually represented on the webpage with some steps on how to incorporate the suggestions.
 Additional details over this and other tools' features, as well as how to use them, are also available in the "Steps to Take in Future" section of this document.

 7. Now that the general accessibility of the page is determined from manual and automatic testing, and visual analysis of the page, it is time to see how many of these features all come together to impact the "sound" of a webpage.
 The screen reader used by a visually impaired user, and how it reads the site, will completely determine their overall experience of the page.
-There are many different screen readers, including JAWS and NVDA for Windows, the built-in VoiceOver for Apple and iOS, ChromeVox on Chromebooks and TalkBack for Android devices.
+There are many different screen readers, including Job Access With Speech (JAWS) and [Non Visual Desktop Access (NVDA)](https://www.nvaccess.org/download/){:target="_blank" rel="noopener"} for Windows, the built-in VoiceOver for Apple and iOS, ChromeVox on Chromebooks and TalkBack for Android devices.
 They all accomplish the same basic functions and will interpret the structure of your webpage in similar ways.
-The most popular Windows screen reader is JAWS, but perhaps the most accessible (and free) screen reader for Windows is Non Visual Desktop Access (NVDA).
+The most popular Windows screen reader is JAWS, but perhaps the most accessible (and free) screen reader for Windows is NVDA.
 NVDA is the screen reader I used for the Screen Reader portion of this assessment.

 - There are many ways to assess a user's experience and these tools are just another way to improve the overall function and utility of a webpage.
 When it is found that there may be things that are hindering or lessening a user's experience, these acquired data are opportunities to build a more complete and inclusive digital space.

-## Opportunities Discovered
+## Opportunities Discovered and Overview
-- This section is broken up into various subsections and content within those subsections
+- This section covers specific opportunities to improve the accessibility of the SCIP website.
+It is broken up into various subsections containing information and discussion pertaining to those opportunities within the SCIP website.
-  - Within these subsections are information and discussions pertaining to the specific accessibility opportunities that were discovered
   - This includes Chrome and Firefox browsers' built-in accessibility assessments
     - Much of the changes suggested relate to some of the background and foreground color contrasts falling below standards and may cause visual issues for some users.
-    - Some heading issues are also highlighted.
+    - Some heading level issues are also highlighted.
   -  Additionally there are some other noted observations, as well as interpreted screen reader results.

 ### Found in Google Chrome Lighthouse
 - Google Chrome Lighthouse is usually my first glance to quickly get a sense of what's going on in my webpage because I don't have to go to another site, let alone another browser, since I'm viewing my webpages on google chrome.
 It can test for many different aspects of how a website was put together and its presentation to the user.
 It shares some parallels with other browsers' internal testing features.
-  - Below is an example of all that Lighthouse can scan for, not just Accessibility, with an associated score using the mobile version of the Home Page for reference.
+  - Presented below are all the scores, not just Accessibility, from the Lighthouse scan of the SCIP "Home" page.
   - ![Performance: 47, Accessibility: 98, Best Practices: 92, SEO: 86, PWA: Not Available.
 The scores are out of 100.](media/Tll3lEE24-clipboard.png)
-  - [View image of Lighthouse results on separate page - PDF Version will open gif in default browser](https://christopher-ward.github.io/SCIP-Accessibility/media/Tll3lEE24-clipboard.png){:target="_blank" rel="noopener"}
+  - [View image of SCIP Lighthouse scores on separate page - PDF Version will open gif in default browser](https://christopher-ward.github.io/SCIP-Accessibility/media/Tll3lEE24-clipboard.png){:target="_blank" rel="noopener"}
   - We will just be focusing on the Accessibility portion, but the other information is interesting to learn about and may be worth a look, however it is easy to get lost down a rabbit hole with much of the information.
+  - The accessibility score was 98.
+    - Overall, really good.
+    - But those last two points could really make a difference to someone.
+    - Also, this is an automatic scan and may not catch everything.
+    - We will investigate further
+    - Link on Lighthouse and Scoring available in "Additional Links" section
   - The performance score is most likely due to the internal functions and practices of WordPress and mostly out of your control, however making sure that the mobile versions of your pages have images that are reduced in size accordingly will also increase the performance on mobile.

 #### Home Page Color Contrast
-- The color contrast ratios between the text color and background color of most of the links are too low.
+- One of the things highlighted in the scan of the home page is the color contrast between the text color and the background color of the anchor, or link, elements
+  - The color contrast ratios of the links are too low.
-- The following is a gif showing examples of the color contrast issues for the link text found in Chrome Lighthouse.
+- The following is a gif that shows the color contrast issues for the link text found in Chrome Lighthouse.
   - This specific page is the home page, but the light yellow text with white background links, and sometimes the inverse, are on every page.
   - [View gif of Home page scan on separate page - PDF Version will open gif in default browser](https://christopher-ward.github.io/SCIP-Accessibility/media/ECjDiXD03-Home_Accessibility_Color_Contrast.gif){:target="_blank" rel="noopener"}